“Udon” is a Japanese noodle made of only flour, salt and water. Unlike ramen noodles, udon noodles are chewier and firmer.

 On the other hands, there is not knife for cutting the Udon.

 When we cut the Udon, we usually use pasta cutting maker (I recommend pasta maker “Imperia” in Italy.) or ordinary knife.

 “Seiro” means a bamboo tray for noodle.
 It is woven from bamboo.
 A good colander made in Japan can be used for more than 10 years because it drains water well and does not get moldy.

 Use chopsticks to eat udon and soba.

-Hot noodles are served in a bowl, cold noodles are served in a plate or a basket, and we eat soba dipping into soup with Soba Choko.
+Hot noodles are served in a bowl, cold noodles are served in a plate or a basket, and we eat soba dipping into soup with this Sobajoko.